psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

    :sup:`3`).
 .. [#prompt] The ``#`` symbol is commonly used to indicate a prompt with elevated permissions (such as the ``root`` user).
+.. [#shell] As always, the man page (``man bash``) is a great reference.
+But if you're interested in acquiring a deep understanding of shell, then I *highly* recommend "Beginning Portable Shell Scripting" by Peter Seebach.